 - Processing applications and replacement requests for a “Blue Badge”

 - Taking enforcement measures regarding the use of the Blue Badge if necessary

 - Prevention and/or detection of crime, including fraud

 We also use this information to assess the quality of our services and evaluate and improve our policies and procedures.

 We may also use information in other ways compatible with the above.

 The information we collect and use

-The information we may collect and use may include your:
+The information we may collect and use includes your:

-- Name of person applying for the Blue Badge and family members if applying on their behalf
+- Name (or other person if applying on their behalf)

 - Name at birth and place of birth